compose-spec/compose-spec/spec.md

 ### healthcheck

 `healthcheck` declares a check that's run to determine whether or not containers for this service are "healthy".
-This override
+This overrides
 [HEALTHCHECK Dockerfile instruction](https://docs.docker.com/engine/reference/builder/#healthcheck)
-set by service Docker image.
+set by the service's Docker image.

 ```yml